 Counting in High Valyrian

 The High Valyrian language is a fictional language developed by the linguist David J. Peterson for the television series Game of Thrones, adaptation of the A Song of Ice and Fire series of novels by George R. R. Martin.
 If High Valyrian is not really used in the everyday life of Essos and Westeros, it is still a language of learning and education among the nobility of the Free Cities, a bit like Latin in medieval Europe.
+Since the premiere of HBO new series, House of the Dragon, High Valyrian has its own writing system, consisting of 3 types of glyphs: logographic (whole words), paradigmatic (nominal paradigms and inflections), and alphabetic (phonetic).

 - 1 – mēre